practicaldsc/study/problems/old-from-10/su22-final/q3-dog-height-query.md

 **Answer: ** `.get('kind')`

-Now that we have reset the index of the dataframe, `'kind'` is once again its own column so we could simply do `.get('kind')`.
+Now that we have reset the index of the DataFrame, `'kind'` is once again its own column so we could simply do `.get('kind')`.

 <average>100</average>